 Updated FCA directions for the Temporary Permissions Regime for EEA firms and funds

-Following on from the Financial Conduct Authority’s (FCA) confirmation that the deadline for notifying the FCA in relation to joining the temporary permissions regime for EEA firms and Funds operating or marketing in the UK would be extended until the end of October 2019, the FCA has recently published the following revised directions:
+Following on from the Financial Conduct Authority's (FCA) confirmation that the deadline for notifying the FCA in relation to joining the temporary permissions regime for EEA firms and Funds operating or marketing in the UK would be extended until the end of October 2019, the FCA has recently published the following revised direction

 The FCA's updated guidance on the temporary permissions regime can be accessed here.

 ESMA comments on its future role monitoring "equivalence" of third country regulatory regimes

 On 4 June 2019, the European Securities and Markets Authority (ESMA) published a speech given in Dublin on international cooperation in financial regulation and supervision.
 Amongst the points discussed was the proposed new EU approach, with more frequent monitoring and review of equivalence decisions to detect emerging differences between EU and non- EU frameworks on time.
 ESMA anticipates it will pick up this new monitoring role starting in early 2020.

 Click here for a copy on the speech.